 Secured loans explained

-There are different names for secured loans, including:
+There are several names for secured loans, including:

-- Debt consolidation loans (although not all debt consolidation loans are secured)
+- debt consolidation loans (although not all of these loans are secured).

 First and second charge mortgages